ouedraoa/ion-intl-tel-input/README.md

 #### a.
 Usage with Template Driven Forms
 ```
-import { IonIntlTelInputModel } from 'ion-intl-tel-input';
+import { IonIntlTelInputModel } from 'ion-intl-tel-v2';

 phone: IonIntlTelInputModel = {
   dialCode: '+92',